 Now press OK.
 The app screen will close, and you can use other features of your device.
-When you approach the first location, a pop-up will appear at the bottom of the screen.
+When you approach the first location, a notification will appear in your notification area, usually at the top of the screen (or pop-up may appear at the bottom of the screen if you are using an old device).
 You can then click READ to see the information about that place, or SKIP to dismiss the pop-up and carry on with what you were doing.

 Alternatively, when you have read the text, you can go the quiz, if it is available for that place.
 The quiz option consists of a simple question with three alternative answers to choose from.
 Questions might be hard or easy; the answer might be in the text, visible from the window, or just rely on your own knowledge or guesswork.
 You can record the answers from up to three players, and then check the answers and your scores as you go along.
 At the end of the journey, just re-open the app and select SCORE to see the final scores from your last trip.

 If you want to read about a place that you have already passed, or indeed about anywhere on the route, you can do so either at the start by clicking the button on the page where you start the tracking process, or alternatively by bringing up the AMJ notification (swipe down from the top or across from the side, depending on your device) and then following the link.

 Clicking the red STOP button at any time will take you back to the main menu.
 Clicking EXIT in the main menu will terminate the app.
 By default, the app’s tracking system will close itself and cease to track your location one hour after the last pop-up occurs.